 Benzodiazepine use disorder

-Patients may stockpile prescription drugs, seek multiple prescriptions from multiple health care providers, acquire medications from other users, and exaggerate their pain or distress level to acquire longer, stronger doses.
+Patients may stockpile prescription drugs, seek multiple prescriptions from multiple health care providers, acquire medications from other users, and exaggerate their symptoms to acquire larger quantities and higher doses of benzodiazepines.

-The Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM 5) classifies substance abuse from mild to severe depending on the number of criteria met.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) classifies substance abuse from mild to severe.
 The criteria address signs of cravings, tolerance, loss of control, loss of interest in favorite activities, avoidance of responsibilities, and withdrawal symptoms upon abstinence.

-Adverse effects of benzodiazepine use include amnesia (memory loss), psychomotor impairment, ataxia, altered mental status, slurred speech, rebound anxiety, and withdrawal symptoms, drowsiness, lethargy, disturbed concentration, feeling "hungover", uncoordinated muscular movement, and hypotonia.
+Adverse effects of benzodiazepine use include amnesia (memory loss), psychomotor impairment, ataxia, altered mental status, slurred speech, rebound anxiety, withdrawal symptoms, drowsiness, lethargy, disturbed concentration, feeling "hungover," uncoordinated muscular movement, and hypotonia.
 These effects increase the likelihood of impaired driving, falls, and fractures.

-Benzodiazepine overdose or poisoning can occur when ingested in a high dose alone or in combination with ethanol or other drugs.
+Benzodiazepine overdose or poisoning can occur when ingested in a high dose alone or in combination with ethanol or other drugs, particularly depressants.
 Toxicity can induce a state of excessive drowsiness, delirium, psychosis, seizures, stupor, or coma.
 Patients with a benzodiazepine use disorder are particularly prone to overdoses due to increased drug tolerance and often the use of escalating doses.

 F13.10 – Sedative, hypnotic or anxiolytic abuse, uncomplicated

 428406005 – Benzodiazepine misuse